soupedup/purgery/README.md

 ![Automated tests](https://github.com/soupedup/purgery/actions/workflows/test.yml/badge.svg)

-Purgery is a lightweight cache purging service intended to run alongside caching reverse proxies (varnish, nginx, etc).
+Purgery is a lightweight cache invalidation service intended to be ran alongside reverse caching proxies (Varnish, nginx, etc).

 ## The problem

 Some popular open source caching proxies don't offer official tools to issue cache purges across multiple instances.

 If you run caches in multiple regions, you'll need something like this to ensure you aren't serving stale content to users.

 ## Requirements

-Purgery requires a Redis 6 instance to distribute requests.
+Purgery requires a Redis (version 6.2+) instance to distribute requests.
 [Redis streams](https://redis.io/topics/streams-intro) ensure that purge fails can be reliably delivered, and replayed from a checkpoint after outages.

 ## Deployment